Dollar holds steady after strong U.S. data dents rate-cut hopes

 Investors expect around 90 basis points of Fed rate cuts this year, according to money market pricing, down sharply from around 145 basis points at the start of February.

-It remains around 6% higher against the yen this year as Japan has kept its ultra-loose monetary policy in place, creating a wide gap between the two countries' bond yields which has boosted the attractiveness of the dollar.
+It remains around 6% higher against the yen this year as Japan has kept its ultra-loose monetary policy in place.
+That has created a wide gap between the two countries' bond yields which has boosted the attractiveness of the dollar.

 The rally has prompted speculation among investors that the Japanese authorities could intervene to boost their currency.